Miriam Didn't Finish Well

 But her final recorded act is a petty, jealous attack on humble Moses, the baby brother she'd once protected (Numbers 12:1-15).

-Miriam's life is a warning to keep on fighting the good fight so we can remain faithful (1 Timothy 6:12-14).
+Miriam's life is one of those warnings to keep on fighting the good fight (1 Timothy 6:12-14).

-* Miriam was Moses' older sister, and Moses was 80 years old when God called him at the burning bush.
-Therefore, Miriam was probably in her late 80's or early 90's.
+Note: Miriam was Moses' older sister, and Moses was 80 years old when God called him at the burning bush.
+Therefore, Miriam was probably in her late 80's or early 90's when they crossed the Red Sea.

 https://www.amazon.com/Wisdom-Life-Devotional-One-Minute-Reflections/dp/1087775760